 The 23 Day Texas River Safari + Service

-Inspired by the Texas Water Safari this EPIC adventure is sure to impress and unforgettable.
-From SOURCE to SEA and 255 river miles!
-Starting in the headwaters of the San Marcos River just below Spring Lake Dam where the springs bubble up to create the river and follow it all the way to San Antonio Bay.
-The record is just under 30 hours but we will take 23 days with rest days along the way.
+Inspired by the Texas Water Safari, this EPIC adventure is sure to impress in an unforgettable way.
+This trip will take you from SOURCE to SEA through 255 river miles!
+Start in the headwaters of the San Marcos River, just below Spring Lake Dam where the springs bubble up to create the river, and follow it all the way to San Antonio Bay.
+The record is just under 30 hours, but we will take 23 days with rest days along the way, giving us time to fully absorb the hidden secrets of river travel.
 We will also work with the Texas Water Safari and Protect Texas Rivers to organize some service work along the way.

-This all inclusive adventure includes all of the boats, PFD’s, shuttles, guides, tents, sleeping bags, ground pads, and meals.
-The only thing not included is your personal items and any additional snacks you would like to have on the trip.
-We provide trail mix, crackers, and granola bars for snacks.
+This all inclusive adventure includes all necessary boats, PFD’s, shuttles, guides, tents, sleeping bags, ground pads, and meals.
+The only things not included are your personal items and any additional snacks you would like to have on the trip.
+We provide trail mix, crackers, and granola bars.
 All you need to do is show up and we will take care of the rest!

-If you have ever thought about testing your skills on the world famous Texas Water Safari this is a great way to see how ready you are.
+If you have ever thought about testing your skills on the world famous Texas Water Safari, this is a great way to see how ready you really are!

 NO experience is required.
 We will spend time working with campers teaching them proper paddling techniques, how to read water, and various other tricks of the trade to help ensure everyone has a safe and enjoyable trip.

-No you do not need to own your own boat.
+You do not need to own your own boat.
 We will provide all of the equipment.
 However, if you do want to bring your own boat that is okay with us.
-Please check with us first just to make sure your boat is the right fit for the trip.
+Please check with us first to make sure your boat is the right fit for the trip.

 Absolutely!
 95% of EPIC Adventures campers come by themselves.
-I’s a great way to make friends.
+It’s a great way to make friends.

 Generally participants in average shape with average physical ability should be able to complete the trip.
 The hardest part of the trip is maintaining mental toughness and remaining positive when tired.
 This is a marathon type of trip and not a sprint!
 Obviously, overall fitness level and paddling experience will have a big impact on how hard the trip is for everyone.